public-fta/pfta/MATHS.md

 - We write `B | C` (`B` divides `C`) if every factor of `B` divides `C`.
 - We write `gcd(B, C, D, ...)` for the greatest minimal cut set that divides each of `B`, `C`, `D`, ....
-  This is equivalent to the (set) intersection of the minimal cut sets.
+  This is equivalent to the intersection of the minimal cut sets.

 ### Failure probability